A Big Turnaround After Taking Responsibility For Our Life

 How Does It Work?

 Liking what we have sounds like a full time job, and that's what it is at the beginning, until it becomes a part of our automatic nature---just like conflict used to be.
 We didn't need anything in particular to make us pissed off---we did it out of habit.
 "Here it is, I am all pissed off, and now let me see what I am going to pick to be pissed off about"---seemed to be the protocol.

-Liking what we have we trigger the same mechanism, and if we are to believe in "Happy go lucky", or all that law of attraction (actually based on it)---we soon start getting things in life that we can like.
+Liking what we have we trigger the same mechanism, and if we are to believe in "Happy go lucky", or that popular law of attraction (actually based on it)---we soon start getting things in life that we can like.

 As you look around, and maybe even at the very fabric of your own "destiny" so far, you may easily come to the same conclusion---we are letting everyone and everything be credited or guilty for whatever has been happening to us.